input-output-hk/cardano-docs/docs/for-contributors/implementation.md

 ### Slotting

-The consensus scheme we use relies on correct slotting.
-More specifically, it relies on the assumption that nodes in the system have access to the current time (small deviations are acceptable), which is used to figure out when any particular slot begins and ends, and do particular actions in that slot.
+The consensus scheme used relies on correct slotting.
+More specifically, it relies on the assumption that nodes in the system have access to the current time (small deviations are acceptable), which is then used to figure out when any particular slot begins and ends, and do particular actions in that slot.

 System start time is a timestamp of the (0,0) slot (i.e. the 0th slot of the 0th epoch).